-Requirements: The volunteer/intern must be self-motivated, organized, pay close attention to detail, and able to work independently.
+Requirements: The volunteers/interns must be self-motivated, organized, pay close attention to detail, and able to work independently.
 Although these are unpaid positions we expect a full commitment as if this were a career position.
 Once familiar with the duties, a student may develop an independent research project to be carried out while working as an intern.
-If the project is for credit with a university, the project will be developed jointly with university and USFWS staff, and result in a final paper / report at the end of the semester.
+If the project is for credit with a university, the project will be developed jointly with university and Service staff, and result in a final paper / report at the end of the semester.

 Salary: These are all unpaid positions.
 Days and hours to be worked can be negotiated.